opsschool/curriculum/text_editing_201.rst

 =====
 [Intro to emacs, what it is, how it's different to Vi]

-Where Vi was first developed on computers where the keyboards looked like this:
+Vi was first developed on computers where the keyboards looked like this:

 https://en.wikipedia.org/wiki/Vi#/media/File:KB_Terminal_ADM3A.svg